 File handling

 Compas also comes with various utilities across the stack to handle files in a consistent way.
+See the file-handling example for a project implementing this.

 Generated router & validators